Prag8855/aab/content/guides/german-health-insurance.md

 ### 2. Ask an expert to help you choose

 Don't choose health insurance yourself.
 Always ask a health insurance broker.
 They ask you the right questions, look at *all* options, and help you find the best one.
-You get better, cheaper health insurance.
+You can get better, cheaper health insurance.
 Their help is free.

 {% include '_blocks/healthInsuranceQuestion.html' %}